Dear Elementary Campus Parents:

 Staff and students are encouraged to wear orange shirts on this day.
 In addition, classes will be provided with age appropriate resources that will offer stories about residential schools and the origins of Orange Shirt Day.

+We recognize that this is short notice.
 While people are asked to wear orange, we understand that getting an orange shirt may be difficult given people’s schedules or the extra, unexpected expense.
-In the book When We Were Alone, the granddaughter asks her grandmother why she always wears bright clothing.
-The grandmother explains that it is because when she was in residential school, all of her own clothing was taken away from her and she was forced to wear a drab uniform.
-If getting an orange shirt is difficult, please encourage your children to wear bright colours on Wednesday.
+In the book, When We Were Alone, the granddaughter asks her grandmother why she always wear bright clothing.
+The grandmother explains it is because when she was in residential school, all of her own clothing was taken away from her and she was forced to wear a drab uniform.
+If getting an orange shirt is difficult, please encourage your children to wear bright colours on Monday.

-Thanks for your support of this important day.
+Thanks for your support of this important day of observation.

 In order for parents to have a context for discussion with their children, either before or after Orange Shirt Day, we are providing the following links below.

 If you are interested in learning more, Google “Orange Shirt Day.” and follow the links.